 About the Program

-The Safal Karobar Program (SKP) is a flagship skilling and entrepreneurship development initiative by STEP, designed to empower rural and tier-3 women entrepreneurs through structured, customized and activity-based modules on business upskilling, financial literacy, digital marketing, and sustained mentorship.
+The Safal Karobar Program (SKP) is STEP’s flagship skilling and entrepreneurship initiative, designed to empower women entrepreneurs in rural and tier-3 communities through structured, customised, and activity-based learning.
+The program builds practical capabilities in business upskilling, financial literacy, digital marketing, and sustained mentorship, grounded in real-world learning and local contexts.
+SKP enables women to transition from informal income activities to confident, growth-oriented entrepreneurship.

 The Need

-Formal business training and financial literacy
+Formal business training and

-Mentorship and peer learning networks
+Mentorship and peer

-Market exposure and digital platforms
+Market exposure and

 The Safal Karobar Program (SKP) addresses these gaps by transforming women from earners into skilled entrepreneurs.
 Through hands-on training and mentoring, participants gain skills in financial management, business planning, leadership, and digital outreach, enabling them to make informed decisions and grow their businesses with confidence.